Sultanate of Oman

 Depart the US

-Depart the US to Oman arriving the next day.
+Depart the USA, arriving in Oman the next day.

-Depart for a half-day city tour of Muscat with a visit to the Grand Mosque, the most exquisite Mosque in Oman.
-The Mosque complex is constructed on a raised podium in keeping with the tradition of Omani mosques that were built elevated from street level.
-Drive towards Muttrah Souq, one of the most popular souqs in the Middle East.
-Take a walk in its labyrinthine alleyways beckoning with a myriad of merchandise, from imported fabrics to exotic Oriental spices, perfumes and richly handcrafted artifacts.
-After that, drive to Bait Al Zubair Museum which consists of a concise collection reflecting the splendid Omani Heritage.
-We drive to the magnificent Al Alam Palace, the official residence of His Majesty Sultan Qaboos Bin Said the ruler of Oman, an architectural marvel for both its design and its location between the twin Portuguese forts Mirani and Jalali (A brief photograph stop from outside only).
-After Muscat city tour proceed to local restaurant for Lunch.
-After Lunch at leisure, return to your hotel for overnight.
+Head out on a half-day city tour of Muscat beginning with a visit to the Grand Mosque, the most exquisite Mosque in Oman.
+This Mosque complex was constructed on a raised podium in keeping with the tradition of Omani mosques, which are built elevated from street level.
+Afterwards, drive to Muttrah Souk, one of the most popular souks in the Middle East.
+Take a walk through its labyrinthine alleyways, beckoning you with a myriad of merchandise - from imported fabrics to exotic Oriental spices, perfumes and richly handcrafted artifacts.
+Next, drive to Bait Al Zubair Museum, which consists of a concise collection of splendid Omani heritage.
+You'll then drive to the magnificent Al Alam Palace, the official residence of His Majesty Sultan Qaboos bin Said, the ruler of Oman.
+This palace is an architectural marvel for both its design and its location between the twin Portuguese forts - Mirani and Jalali (a brief photograph stop from outside only).
+After the Muscat city tour, proceed to a local restaurant for lunch, followed by some leisure time.
+Return to your hotel for the night.
 (B,L,D)

-We start the day with Mudhaybi.
-Visit old village Munziff in Ibra and have local lunch.
-Then we leave for wahiba Sands, along narrow strip of high dunes and sketchy woodland along the unspoiled coastline of eastern Oman.
-In the north of Wahiba Sands are the most incredible sand dunes, some reaching a colossal 300 feet high and separated by enormous depressions.
-The Wahiba Sands is also home to the traditional Bedouins.
-We will visit one of the Bedouin houses.
-There are over 3000 Bedu of varying tribal origins who live here amongst the woodland on the fringes of the sands.
-Check in at Desert night Camp or similar and overnight.
+The day begins with a stop at Mudhaybi, the site of an ancient civilization that dates back to 2500-2000 BC.
+Continue on to Munziff in Ibra Village, one of the oldest cities in Oman, for a traditional lunch.
+This village was once the center for trade, religion, education, and art and is home to the Al Harthy, Al Maskary, and Al Riyami tribes.
+After lunch, depart for Wahiba Sands, along a narrow strip of high dunes, through sketchy woodland, and along the unspoiled coastline of eastern Oman.
+To the north of Wahiba Sands are the most incredible sand dunes, some reaching a colossal 300 feet high and separated by enormous depressions.
+Wahiba Sands is also home to local Bedouins and you will have the opportunity visit a Bedouin house.
+There are over 3000 Bedu of varying tribal origins who live here amid the woodland and the fringes of the sands.
+Check-in at the Desert Night Camp or similar for your overnight.
 (B,L,D)

 Muscat - Musandam

-Breakfast & boarad the coach , leave for dhow cruise on sharing basis.
-Board your traditional Omani dhow at the pier side, the cruise will take you toward Mussandam’s longest and spectacular Fjord, which is often referred as “Norway of the Arabia” calm, turquoise waters contrast with the creamy white limestone cliffs.
-Enjoy a lunch during the cruise.
-The dhow will anchor at the vicinity off Telegraph Island allowing you to take a swim or sit and relax.
-Tea, coffee and water will be provided on board.
-Return to the hotel and relax for rest of the day . over night at hotel Atana, Khasab (B,L,D)
+After breakfast at the hotel, transfer to the pier where you'll board a traditional Omani dhow (shared) and cruise towards Mussandam’s longest and spectacular Fjord, which is often referred as “Norway of the Arabia.”
+Enjoy a traditional lunch while cruising, then anchor at the vicinity off Telegraph Island where you can enjoy a swim or just sit back and relax or, for the more adventurous, climb up the stairs to visit the crumbling ruins of the repeater station and operator's quarters (depending on the tide).
+Tea, coffee and water will also be provided on board.
+Return to the hotel where you have the rest of the day free to relax.
+Overnight at hotel Atana, Khasab or similar.
+(B,L,D)

 Salalah City highlights